 Gonzalo Escobar, 19, LB, Temperley (£575k, £25 p.w, CA 2 – PA 4.5)

 Pablo Escobar’s Argentinian namesake, Gonzalo, is available, again cheaply, for a compensatory fee of £725k, which is affordable for a significant number of clubs outside of the top-flight.
 Whilst Escobar’s determination (10), concentration (8) and stamina (9) are not yet up to scratch, the left back is only 19 and these are attributes that can be improved over time.
-Moreover, technically, he’s a a very capable defender for someone so young.
+Moreover, technically, he’s a very capable defender for someone so young.
 His marking is 11 and tackling 13, but importantly for a fullback, he offers a threat going forwards with his 15-rated crossing and 12-rated dribbling.
-All of this is underpinned by his work rate (12), meaning he will work as hard a she can on the left flank until his legs give way.
+All of this is underpinned by his work rate (12), meaning he will work as hard a he can on the left flank until his legs give way.
 A season or two in a better standard league will aid Escobar’s development astronomically.

 Andrés Cubas, 20, DM, Boca Juniors (£950k, £3.5k, CA 3 – PA 5)